Vision for Herring Center for Continuing, Graduate, and Professional Education

 This policy pertains to the granting of graduate credit by Furman University.
 Academic credit provides a means of measuring and valuing the amount of engaged learning time expected of students enrolled not only in traditional classroom settings, but also in laboratories, studios, internships/practica, independent study, thesis, research and writing, experiential learning, and blended or hybrid learning environments.
 Academic credit may also help to quantify the level and academic rigor of student learning.

 Furman University’s graduate program in Education is geared toward part-time candidates who are full-time, professional educators.
-Graduate programs in Chemistry and Community Engaged Medicine are designed for full-time graduate students who may be enrolled in day, afternoon, or evening courses.
+Graduate programs in Chemistry, Community Engaged Medicine, or Strategic Design are designed for full-time graduate students who may be enrolled in day, afternoon, or evening courses.
 Full-time status in the graduate program at Furman is 6 or more credits per term (Fall, Spring, Summer).
 Half-time status is considered as 3 credits per term.

 Academic Year and Calendar

 The academic year at Furman consists of three terms.
 The fall and spring semesters are comprised of fourteen instructional weeks.
 Summer sessions span ten instructional weeks but may be subdivided depending upon the program.
 During the fall and spring semesters, evening classes in the graduate program in education generally meet once weekly.
-Courses in Chemistry and Community Engaged Medicine may meet two to three times per week or more during the day or evening.
+Courses in Chemistry, Community Engaged Medicine, and Strategic Design may meet two to three times per week or more during the day or evening.
 The summer term at Furman consists of one or two sessions depending upon the degree program.
 Courses for graduate students are offered in a variety of formats.
 Course meeting information is published routinely prior to registration for the upcoming term.

 The Educator Preparation Programs offered through the Office of Graduate Studies are fully accredited by NCATE (now CAEP, the Council for the Accreditation of Educator Preparation).
 The Chemistry Department is a member of the American Chemical Society (ACS).
 The Office of Graduate Studies is a member in good standing of the Council of Graduate Schools and the Conference of Southern Graduate Schools.